harvard-lil/perma/developer.md

 ## ImageMagick and Wand

-If you're on OS X you should might need to do adjust and [environment variable](http://docs.wand-py.org/en/0.3.8/guide/install.html#install-imagemagick-on-mac)
+If you're on OS X you might need to adjust an [environment variable](http://docs.wand-py.org/en/0.3.8/guide/install.html#install-imagemagick-on-mac)

 	export MAGICK_HOME=/opt/local